-In the case of the reinsurance premium provision, the quota share agreement means that the quota share reinsurance partners reimburse the Company for a proportion of most claims' costs.
-The only exception is the legal cover, home assurance and personal accident, which are fully borne by the Company.
+In the case of the reinsurance premium provision, the quota share agreement means that the quota share reinsurance partners reimburse the Company for a proportion of most claims costs.
+The only exceptions are legal cover, home assurance and personal accident, which are fully borne by the Company.

 Given the limited number of claims and policies in force, the reinsurance premium provision was set equal to a specific proportion of all claims and expenses.
 This will be refined as the portfolio increases in size.
-Also, it is noted that no excess of loss cover is currently in place for property insurance